Choosing the Right Doctor

 According to the Medical Board of Australia, under current Australian law, practitioners do not need to be a fully-qualified plastic surgeon to perform cosmetic surgery.

-“Even a GP who has done no training can call themselves a cosmetic surgeon,” says Board Chair, Dr Joanna Flynn.
+“Even a GP who has done no training can call themselves a ‘cosmetic doctor’,” says Board Chair, Dr Joanna Flynn.

-A recent news story by the Daily Telegraph highlights this issue, serving as a harsh warning to anyone considering cosmetic surgery.
+A news story by the Daily Mail Australia highlights this issue, serving as a harsh warning to anyone considering cosmetic surgery.

 The Australian Society of Plastic Surgeons has also raised concerns about the use of general anaesthetic in office-based operating environments.